Frequently Asked Questions About Kindergarten for 2023-24

 What if my child is not yet 5 years old by August 31?

 Children whose birthday falls between September 1 and October 31 may qualify for early entrance.
 Parents are responsible for having their child evaluated by a Washington licensed psychologist.
-For further information about the process, please contact Trinitee King at email@example.com 206.393.4365 after February 18th.
+For further information about the process, please contact Trinitee King at email@example.com or 206.393.4365 after March 18th.

 When will we receive information from the school about the new school year?

 Most schools send a back-to-school letter towards the end of August, which includes a supply list.
 Many schools also post the supply list on their website.

 When does the school office open in August?

-For any additional enrollment information, please contact your home school.
+For any additional enrollment information, please contact your neighborhood school.